October 7, 2014

 Migration is risky business, but we have a few (or 20) ways you can help smooth the way

-With some birds flying halfway around the world twice a year, migrating is no easy thing.
+With some birds flying halfway around the world twice a year, migrating is no easy task.
 So why do birds do it?
 We haven't figured out everything about migration yet, but we do know that it allows birds to find plentiful food and safe places to nest and raise their young.

 Even though it's risky, the benefits of migration make it worthwhile for birds.
 But human-caused problems at both ends of their journeys and all along migratory flyways are adding to the natural risks.

-Make life a little easier for your backyard birds:
+Make life a little easier for your backyard birds

 - Prevent window collisions: place bird feeders less than 3 or more than 30 feet from windows, turn out lights when you leave work and close curtains when lights are on, or add a window film such as CollidEscape® to make windows visible to birds.